sirsru/Artiscope/README.md

 ======================
 **About Artiscope**
 ======================
 Artiscope is a python based ascii internet browser capable of rendering art from websites and allowing you to browse further through the website.
-This project is meant to be lightweight, with the ultimate goal being able to use a browser on a pi zero w at a fast speed!
+This project is meant to be lightweight, with the ultimate goal being able to use a browser on a pi zero at a fast speed with a useable interface and results!

 ![image](https://github.com/user-attachments/assets/bb35d689-9d4a-49d1-a516-6e8a018628ab)